Welcome to our Acupressure Community

 Press GB 20: Close your eyes, and place your thumbs on GB 20 (underneath the base of your skull in the indentations that lie about three inches apart).
 Apply firm pressure for one minute.

-Bring the palms of your hands together.
-Close your eyes, placing your middle fingertips between your eyebrows on GV 24.5 (in the indentation above the bridge of your nose).
+With palms together: Close your eyes, placing your middle fingertips between your eyebrows on GV 24.5 (in the indentation above the bridge of your nose).
 To collect your thoughts and rejuvenate yourself, breathe slowly and deeply for three minutes as you focus your attention on the gentle touch of this point.
 Deeply relax in a chair or on your back, eyes closed, to gain the full benefits.